tempesta-tech/tempesta/tempesta_db/README.md

 ### Tempesta DB Query Tool

 **tdbq** is user-space CLI tool to query the in-kernel database.
+The tool is built on top of **libtdb**, which should be considered as embedded database.
 Please see the below some some usage examples.

 #### .....